ChimeHQ/WindowTreatment/README.md

 # WindowTreatment

-WindowTreatment is a small set of classes and extension to aid in working with NSWindow and its associated functions.
+WindowTreatment is a small set of classes and extensions to aid in working with NSWindow and its associated functions.

 ## Integration